simula/mosaic5g-store/sdk/PROTOCOL.md

   either indicate succes (reply has 'result' member), or failure (reply has 'error' member containing the **Error object**.

-: Reply reporting success:
+  Reply reporting success

          {
             'result': <REQUIRED: content depends on request>,
             'id': <REQUIRED: a string provided by the client, copied from request>
          }

-: Reply reporting failure:
+  Reply reporting failure:

          {
             'error': <REQUIRED: Error object, see below>,